 Drinking and Driving, Drunk Driving, DUI

-Drinking and Driving offences are serious offences that can leave you with a criminal record, lose of driving privileges and unaffordable insurance premiums.
+Drinking and Driving offences are serious offences that can leave you with a criminal record, loss of driving privileges and unaffordable insurance premiums.

 Have you been charged with a drinking and driving offence?
 While many people are sometimes tempted to defend these charges themselves, the assistance of an experienced Toronto lawyer is often critical to handle these serious offences.